 Water -Water is provided to this area by groundwater wells, and the City's Water Master Plan does not show any plans for extension of public water service to the area.
 While there are no known deficiencies in water services in this area, annexation or further subdivision of the area would likely require new facilities.
+There are no water lines currently servicing this area.

-Sewer -Sewer system services are provided to this area by the City of Stockton's Sewer System 8, although the homes along Sunny Road rely on septic systems.
-The City's 2035 Wastewater Master Plan identifies Sunny Road as a candidate for a new gravity sewer line.
+Sewer System services are provided to this area by the City of Stockton's Sewer System 8, although the homes along Sunny Road rely on septic systems.
+According to the The City's 2035 Stockton General Plan, the sewers on the southern and eastern ends of the property are in need of improvements.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit Wastewater Master Plan identifies Sunny Road as a candidate for a new gravity sewer line.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.